terrycojones/crossbarwww/website/crossbario/docs/HTTP-Pusher-Service.md

 ### Unsigned Requests

-To submit events to Crossbar, issue a HTTP/POST request to the URL of the Crossbar HTTP Pusher service with
+To submit events to Crossbar, issue a HTTP/POST request to the URL of the Crossbar HTTP Pusher service with:

 1. Content type `application/json`
 2. Body containing a JSON object